ECoLAD: Selecting Anomaly Detectors for Automotive Deployment via Compute-Reduction Evaluation: ECoLAD Protocol

-We use four tiers (Table~\ref{tab:tier_defs}), each specifying (i)~the execution backend (accelerated vs.\ CPU), (ii)~an explicit CPU thread cap, and (iii)~a compute-reduction factor $s\in\{1.0,0.75,0.50,0.25\}$ that mechanically reduces model and training workload according to Sec.~\ref{sec:scaling}.
-For methods without GPU-accelerated implementations (all five classical detectors), the \texttt{GPU} tier reduces to the reference configuration on CPU.
-Only the thread cap and scale semantics differ across tiers for those methods.
+ECoLAD defines four tiers (Table~\ref{tab:tier_defs}).
+Each tier fixes (i)~the execution backend, (ii)~a CPU thread cap enforced via PyTorch \texttt{set\_num\_threads}, \texttt{set\_num\_interop\_threads}, \texttt{OMP\_NUM\_THREADS}, and BLAS limits before each run, and (iii)~a compute reduction factor $s \in \{1.0, 0.75, 0.50, 0.25\}$.
+All caps and configuration changes are logged per run.
+Experiments were conducted on an Apple MacBook Pro (M3~Max, 14 performance cores, 32\,GB unified memory).
+For methods without GPU-accelerated implementations (all five classical detectors evaluated here), the \texttt{GPU} tier reduces to the reference CPU configuration; only the thread cap and scale semantics differ.